dineshn-dsm/terraform/README.md

 # AWS EC2 Instance Terraform module

-Terraform  which creates EC2 instance(s) with Nginx and Application Load balancer(public facing in HTTP) on AWS.
+Terraform  which creates EC2 instance(s) with Nginx and Application Load balancer(public facing in HTTP) & S3 bucket with public read access to S3 dns on AWS.

 These types of resources are supported: